Skip to Content

 “We passed strong legislation to keep kids from being exposed to harmful and toxic material, and instead of following it, these platforms ignored it,” Uthmeier said in a statement.
 “We are taking them to court to make sure they cannot continue bypassing Florida’s common sense safeguards.”

-Aylo, which owns PornHub and Nutaku, said Nutaku (and a second website listed in the complaint, SpiceVids) comply with Florida’s laws, according to a statement provided to the Tallahassee Democrat.
+Aylo, which owns PornHub and Nutaku, said in a statement to Aftermath Nutaku (and a second website listed in the complaint, SpiceVids) comply with Florida’s laws.
 Aftermath has reached out to Aylo, Nutaku, Lusty Heroes distributor Gethins Limited, and payment processing company Segpay for comment.
-Aylo told the Tallahassee Democrat that Nutaku’s games with explicit content “represent less than the statutory threshold,” meaning that it’s in compliance because the law doesn’t apply.
+An Aylo representative said in a statement to Aftermath that Nutaku’s games with explicit content “represent less than the statutory threshold,” meaning that it’s in compliance because the law doesn’t apply.
 The threshold in Florida is that the law applies to websites in which more than a third of its content is “harmful to minors,” according to the Free Speech Coalition.

 Nutaku obviously has a lot of porn games, but as the Free Speech Coalition wrote, the laws are vague enough that it can be unclear what meets the threshold.
 “Whether ‘content’ is defined as bytes, images, web pages, video files, or something else entirely is likely to have to be decided by a court if/when a lawsuit is filed against a non-compliant site,” it wrote on its FAQ page about age verification laws.